Macau: Sports

 Despite its small area, Macau is home to a variety of sports and recreational facilities that have hosted a number of major international sporting events, including the 2005 East Asian Games, the 2006 Lusophony Games, and the 2007 Asian Indoor Games.

 The territory regularly hosts the Macau Grand Prix, one of the most significant annual motorsport competitions that uses city streets as the racetrack.
 It is the only street circuit that hosts Formula Three, touring car, and motorcycle races in the same event.
 The Guia Circuit, with narrow corner clearance and a winding path, is considered an extremely challenging course and a serious milestone for prospective Formula One racers.

 Macau represents itself separately from mainland China with its own sports teams in international competitions.
 The territory maintains its own National Olympic Committee, but does not compete in the Olympic Games.
 International Olympic Committee rules specify that new NOCs can only be admitted if they represent sovereign states (Hong Kong has participated in the Olympics since before the regulation change in 1996).

 Twin towns and sister cities

-Macau has six sister cities, listed chronologically by year joined:
+Macau has sister cities, listed chronologically by year joined: